Diplomatic missions

 Travel papers and visas

-Bulgarian citizens need to have a visa, in order to visit Shri Lanka.
-One can obtain a visa at arrival in the country (a tourist visa with right to stay for 30 days) or by the Embassy of Shri Lanka.
+Bulgarian citizens need a visa to visit Sri Lanka.
+A visa can be obtained upon arrival in the country (a tourist visa with right to stay for 30 days) or from the Embassy of Sri Lanka.

 The Embassy of Sri Lanka in Warsaw is accredited for Bulgaria.

-The ETA allows a payment of the visa charges through electronic banking.
-These charges may also be paid upon arrival in Sri Lanka.
+The Electronic Travel System allows the visa fee to be paid via e-banking.
+The fee can also be paid upon arrival in Sri Lanka.

-For all the other types of visas (long-term visas, visas for official visits of holders of diplomatic and service passports) the Bulgarian citizens can apply at any Embassy of Sri Lanka.
+For all other types of visas for Sri Lanka (long-stay visas, official travel of diplomatic and official passport holders, etc.) Bulgarian citizens should apply at one of the Embassies of the country.

 Competitive service